vasi/libdmg-hfsplus/README.markdown

 TESTING
 -------

+To run tests automatically, ensure you have Docker and docker-buildx installed.
+Then run `./test/run_tests.sh`.

+Or to run tests manually:
 * Configure in 'build': `cmake -B build`
 * Install cram: `pipx install cram`
 * Run tests: `cram test/*.t`